bugsbugsbux/lightswitch/README.md

     all themes added to the table *before* `setup()` was called?
   + Are you using the correct command ("Lights\<On|Off|Toggle>" only show themes from the same group)?

+- **Does not switch to the correct previous variant**:
+  + Were groups and theme names registered correctly?
+  + Colorscheme changes before LightSwitch was loaded are not known to it; thus it should be loaded as soon as possible (for example with lazy.nvim's `event="User LazyDone"`).